ShisuiMadara/RubixDID-KYC/README.md

 <ol>
   <li>Set up your IPFS server and initialise using <em>ipfs daemon</em> command in terminal. </li>
   <li>Set up and run the Rubix SDK https://learn.rubix.net/did/. </li>
-  <li>Install and run ASP.NET dependiencies along with java and go langugage.</li>
+  <li>Install and run ASP.NET dependencies along with java and go language.</li>
   <li>Install Maven and the Rubix dependencies. </li>
   <li>
     Access the web page, user is provided with two options :
     <br>
     <ul>
-      <li><b>Registration : </b> Here the user can register using his Bio Data (Adhaar Number) and general information.</li>
+      <li><b>Registration : </b> Here the user can register using his Bio Data (Aadhaar Number) and general information.</li>
-      <li><b>Verification : </b> User has to provide his creadientials along with his unique DID hash value.
+      <li><b>Verification : </b> User has to provide his credentials along with his unique DID hash value.
 The service then cross checks using the hash value of the provided data and user DID.</li>
     </ul>
   </li>
 </ol>